moranneil/pands-problem-set/README.md

 This program prints all numbers between 1,000 and 10,000 that are divisible by 6 but not 12.

-The solution to this problem the program uses a for loop, this for loop runs with x starting at 1000 and stopping when x was at 10000 inclusively, 10001 had to be coded in the for loop range.
+The solution to this problem uses a for loop, this for loop runs with x starting at 1000 and stopping when x is 10000 inclusively, 10001 had to be coded in the for loop range.
 See image of the for loop below

 ![For Loop](Images/divisors-for-loop.JPG "For Loop")